smyoung88/DA_G2_Final_Project/README.md

 - Start time column changed to date time and expanding it to Year, Month, Day, and Hour to allow for measurement of these features.

-- Cities and counties were initially concatenated with states to prevent cities/counties with the same name in different states from being combined, however both City and County features were ultimately dropped due to an increibly high demand for processing from 5234 features being present with all cities and counties represented and the low value of the vast majority of those features.
+- Cities and counties were initially concatenated with states to prevent cities/counties with the same name in different states from being combined, however, both City and County features were ultimately dropped due to an incredibly high demand for processing from 5234 features being present with all cities and counties represented and the low value of the vast majority of those features.

 - Wind Directions were grouped down to the 8 cardinal directions (N, S, E, W, NE, SE, NW, SW) instead of keeping the original 16.
 This was done to reduce the number of features in the final model.